jukeliv/Kaite/README.md

 ```

 # When
 The `when` keyword is similar to C's `#ifdef`.
 It internally checks if something is defined.
-Currently, it only supports checking if you are on a Windows or Linux PC.
+Currently, it supports checking if you are on a Windows or Linux PC and if there is a variable defined in current scopes ( local and global ).
 It works by passing a string, like this: `when "WINDOWS"`.
 A code block works just like in C, here is an example:
 ```
 when "LINUX"
 {